Haji Lane

-Haji Lane is in the Kampong Glam neighbourhood of Singapore.
+Haji Lane is a street in the Kampong Glam neighbourhood of Singapore.
 Young people frequent the shophouses along this lane for the independent stores and cafes, such as Pizza Fabbrica, Good Luck Beerhouse, and Monocle.

-Haji Lane got its name because of the businesses here.
+Haji Lane derived its name from the businesses on the street.
 There were many Arab pilgrim-brokers who would arrange the haj for Muslims in Singapore and from the nearby islands such as Java.